 - Basal-cell cancer grows slowly and can damage the tissue around it but is unlikely to spread to distant areas or result in death.
 It often appears as a painless raised area of skin that may be shiny with small blood vessels running over it or may present as a raised area with an ulcer.

 - Squamous-cell skin cancer is more likely to spread.
 It usually presents as a hard lump with a scaly top but may also form an ulcer.
 Melanomas are the most aggressive.

-- Signs include a mole that has changed in size, shape, color, has irregular edges, has more than one color, is itchy or bleeds..
+- Signs include a mole that has changed in size, shape, color, irregular edges, has more than one color, is itchy, or bleeds.
 A skin that has inadequate melanin is exposed to the risk of sunburn as well as harmful ultraviolet rays from the sun.
 Clinical analysis and biopsy tests are commonly used.

 - Principal Component Analysis

 - KNN and FNN classifier